Cash flow from operations: formula, methods and example

 Both methods give identical results but serve different needs:

-• Indirect method: Easier to calculate using existing financial statements
+- Indirect method: Easier to calculate because it uses figures from your existing financial statements

-• Direct method: Provides detailed breakdown of actual cash transactions
+- Direct method: Provides a detailed breakdown of actual cash transactions but requires more tracking

-Xero uses your real-time bookkeeping data to generate accurate, reliable reports and provide a clear view of your operating cash flow.
-You can also use Xero's cash flow calculator to help you crunch the numbers.
+With Xero, you can use your real-time bookkeeping data to generate accurate reports and get a clear view of your operating cash flow.
+You can also use Xero's cash flow calculator to calculate your cash flow.

 Example of cash flow from operations